 Surprisingly there is an app you can download to tour the cemetery.
 For more information visit the Bonaventure Cemetery Historical Society You can also take a guided tour of the Bonaventure Cemetery.

 The cemetery is 3-miles from downtown Savannah.
-There are several tour companies that offer tours of the cemetery.
+There are several companies that offer tours of the cemetery.

 Fun Island Day Trips